Rice-Bikes/ricebikesapp/src/features/OpsDashboard/OPS_DASHBOARD_PROPOSAL.md

 If you'd like, I can:
 - Generate starter component files for the skeleton dashboard (`index.tsx`, `WhiteboardPanel.tsx`, `ReorderSuggestions.tsx`) using the project's existing patterns (React + MUI + react-query).
 - Draft the API contract for the backend endpoints proposed above (request/response schemas).
+- Provide example queries for inventory age and staleness analytics.